HarrisonGreenlee/Replay/README.md

 Understanding how diseases spread through dynamic human contact networks is essential for effective public health planning.
 Most traditional epidemic models assume simplified or static interaction patterns, which often don’t reflect the complexity of real-world contact behavior.

 With growing access to mobility and proximity data, there’s a clear opportunity to build more accurate, data-driven models.
-However, working with time-resolved contact data—especially across large populations—can quickly become computationally expensive.
+However, working with time-resolved contact data can quickly become computationally expensive.

 # What Replay Does